-A Units will receive an 8% per annum, noncompounded, preferred return on invested capital before any distributions are made to B Units.
+A Units will receive an 8% per annum, noncompounded, preferred return on invested capital before any distributions are made to B Units (the "Preferred Return").
 Return over 8% will be allocated 33% to A Unit holders and 67% to the B Unit holder.

-Based on the Company's projections, A Unit holders are expected to receive a total return over the assumed life of their investment in the Company equivalent to an internal rate of return between 9.6% and 10.4%.
+Based on the Company's projections, A Unit holders are expected to receive a total return over the assumed life of their investment in the Company equivalent to an internal rate of return between 9.69.0% and 10.49.9%.

-Rights and Obligations of the Manager.
+Rights and Obligations of the Manager DAP.

-The Manager has exclusive control over the business and affairs of the Company.
-The Manager maintains total control over the development and construction of the Project.
+The Manager DAP maintains total control over the development and construction of the Project.
 This control includes spending money, modifying construction plans, maintaining the books, issuing Units if necessary for additional capital calls, hiring contract personnel, determining the need to borrow money or increase borrowings, securing such funds, and all other activities necessary for completion of the Project.
-The Manager will receive an annual fee equal to 0.5% of aggregate capital commitments by investors to cover overhead costs of managing and administering the Company.
+The Manager DAP will receive an annual fee equal to 0.5% of aggregate capital commitments by investors to cover overhead costs of managing and administering the Company.
 As the developer of the Project, the Manager also reserves the right to receive a one-time fee equal to 1.0% of development costs.

-The Company will reimburse the Manager for all out-of-pocket costs and expenses incurred in connection with the preparation of Company documents, this offering and the operation of the Company, including without limitation, insurance costs and accounting, legal, and other professionals' fees.
+The Company will reimburse the Manager DAP for all out-of-pocket costs and expenses incurred in connection with the preparation of Company documents, this offering and the operation of the Company, including without limitation, insurance costs and accounting, legal, and other professionals' fees.